EOSLaoMao/BankofStaked-CE/README.md

 ### About
 Bank of Staked is an EOS smart contract aiming to provide cheap CPU&NET lease to both EOS users and developers.
 This contract is build by `EOSLaoMao Team`.

-Bank of Staked is now alive on EOS Mainnet providing 1 free emergency plan and 3 paid plans.
+Bank of Staked is now live on EOS Mainnet providing 1 free emergency plan and 3 paid plans.
 With 20+ block producers providing free creditors,  free emergency plan is now able to servce 20K EOS accounts simultaneously.

 Check it out: https://eoslaomao.com/bankofstaked